dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 For more information, see the [IANA Official Content Coding List](https://www.iana.org/assignments/http-parameters/http-parameters.xml#http-content-coding-registry).

-The middleware allows adding additional compression providers for custom `Accept-Encoding` header values.
+The response compression middleware allows adding additional compression providers for custom `Accept-Encoding` header values.
 For more information, see [Custom Providers](#custom-providers) in this article.

-The middleware is capable of reacting to quality value (qvalue, `q`) weighting when sent by the client to prioritize compression schemes.
+The response compression middleware is capable of reacting to quality value (qvalue, `q`) weighting when sent by the client to prioritize compression schemes.
 For more information, see [RFC 7231: Accept-Encoding](https://tools.ietf.org/html/rfc7231#section-5.3.4).

 Compression algorithms are subject to a tradeoff between compression speed and the effectiveness of the compression. *Effectiveness* in this context refers to the size of the output after compression.
 The smallest size is achieved by the optimal compression.